 When the Ambient Sound Control mode changes unexpectedly, check the following:

-- The touch sensor is tapped inadvertently (only headphones with touch sensors)
+- The touch sensor is tapped inadvertently (for Truly Wireless headphones with touch sensors)

 - Adaptive Sound Control is set to On